Tonstonte/Tonstonte/README.md

 - 👋 Hi, I’m @Tonstonte
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning web design
+- 🌱 I’m currently learning Data sience and Machine Learning
 - 💞️ I’m looking to collaborate on stuff
 - 📫 How to reach me email
 - 😄 Pronouns: ...